natzar/Stripe-Pad/README.md

 In order to ensure that the PHP community is welcoming to all, please review and abide by the [Code of Conduct](https://github.com/natzar/Stripe-Pad?tab=coc-ov-file)

 ## Security Vulnerabilities
-<a name="security-vulnerabilities"></a>

 Please review [our security policy](https://github.com/natzar/stripe-pad/security/policy) on how to report security vulnerabilities.

 ## License
-Stripe Pad is free software, and is released under the terms of the <abbr>GPL</abbr> (GNU General Public License) Version 3.0 [Copy of the license](LICENSE.txt).
+Stripe Pad is free software, and is released under the terms of the GPL (GNU General Public License) Version 3.0 [Copy of the license](LICENSE.txt).

 ## Share the love
-Stripe Pad has no multi-million dollar marketing campaign or celebrity sponsors, but it have something even better&#8212;you.
-If you enjoy Stripe Pad please consider telling a friend, setting it up for someone less knowledgeable than yourself, or writing the author of a media article that overlooks us.</p>
+Stripe Pad has no multi-million dollar marketing campaign or celebrity sponsors, but it have something even better; you.
+If you enjoy Stripe Pad please consider telling a friend, setting it up for someone less knowledgeable than yourself, or writing the author of a media article that overlooks us.

 If you would like to support Stripe Pad, please consider donating